MirjamVisscher/cantostream_boundaries/README.md

 # CANTOSTREAM Boundaries
 Version 1.0.0

 In CANTOSTREAM Boundaries we analyse how humans perceive boundaries in music.
-Is therea distinction between boundaries indicated by experts versus non-experts?
+Is there a distinction between boundaries indicated by experts versus non-experts?
 And how do these human boundaries relate to those indicated by a selection of boundary detectors?

 ## Manual
 ### Prerequisites